tercen/starter_guide/docs/operators.md

 Each setting has a tooltip icon (?) with information on how to set parameters.

 Find and set the following parameters.
-> xlab to Patient Group.
+> **xlab** to Patient Group
-> ylab to Cell Type.
+> **ylab** to Cell Type
-> title to Mean and SD Graph.
+> **title** to Mean and SD Graph
+> **wrap.1d** to False
-> theme to classic.
+> **split_cells** to True

 Press the **Run** Button.

 ![Screenshot](img/starter_guide_operator_7.jpg)

-Images are rendered using standard Bioinformatics protocols as defined by the _ggplot_ R package.
+_Note: Images are rendered using standard Bioinformatics protocols as defined by the **ggplot** R package.
+The Operator has many settings that can significantly affect its look and performance._

-They can be downloaded individually by clicking the relevant link.
+They can be downloaded individually or batched together in a ZIP file.
+Just click the relevant link.

-Or scroll to the end of the page and batch download all images in a ZIP file.

-Save rename the Data Step and return to the workflow canvas.
+Save the Data Step and return to the workflow canvas.

 ## Workflow Report Panel

-The Plot operator passes its results into the Workflow report panel.
+The Plot operator can be used as many times as necessary and each one passes its results into the Workflow report panel.

 ![Screenshot](img/starter_guide_operator_8.jpg)

-This panel can build up a comprehensive report from all the Plot Operators in the workflow.
+This panel builds up a comprehensive report from all the Plot Operators in the workflow.